ALARA members hail from all over Australia, and we also have our sponsored DX members scattered around the world.

 How do people describe you ?

 'Energetic, enthusiastic, chatty, organised.'
 That's what I'm told anyway!
 I don't think I am as organised as I used to be, and wish I was more organised so I could fit more things into the day!
 There are so many more aspects of ham radio that I would like to try out - like Foxhunting, SOTA, and joining my club members in support for endurance horse riding events and ocean swim comms support.
-The only downside of living on an island is being unable to partake in club activities, so I am literally a 'DX member!'

 How have you benefited from being an ALARA member?

 It's been terrific to meet like-minded YLs on air and being a member of ALARA has helped me hugely in this regard.
 The hobby of Amateur Radio is not 'dominated' by males, but there are certainly more of them on air, so it is great to have a group of enthusiastic YLs to support each other and encourage more young girls into this fascinating and many-faceted hobby.
-It is great to attend ALARA gatherings when I am on the mainland, to meet other YLs face-to-face, and I know I have benefited from the sharing of information, tips and knowledge from some of our leading YL DXers, such as June VK4SJ and Kirsti VK9NI.
+It is great to attend ALARA gatherings to meet other YLs face-to-face, and I know I have benefited from the sharing of information, tips and knowledge from some of our leading YL DXers, such as June VK4SJ and Kirsti VK9NI.

 What is your role in ALARA?

-an old morse key I've been the VK4 Rep for a few years now.
+I've been the VK4 Rep for a few years now.
 I liaise with the Committee and VK4 members, sharing information with the group, assisting new members and reminding everyone when their subs are due!
-If I lived on the east coast this position would entail organising regular meetups but it's hard to do that living on an island, so our meetups have been when I am passing through Brisbane en route flights back to see my family in Ireland.
-Rare but always fun events!
+If I lived on the east coast this position would entail organising regular meetups which was hard to do when living on an island, but now that I am in Cairns, I look forward to more meetups.
 I was delighted to help organise the 2017 ALARAMEET in Cairns, where we got to share some of our tropical North Queensland with YLs from all over Australia and New Zealand.
 I've been Webmistress for a couple of years and enjoy keeping our online profile up to date both on the website and facebook page.
 My ham buddy Col VK4CC taught me how to code a few years ago, so in my spare time (!)
 I am working on updating the style and layout of the website.
-(Photo credit: bambi VK4AYL)

 How did you get your licence ?